pacificclimate/station-data-portal/docs/developer/configuration.md

 `PUBLIC_URL`

-- Base URL for Station Data Portal frontend.
+- Base URL for Station Data Portal frontend, required mostly for frontend routing
 - For local development this should match the expected local url (generally http://localhost:3000/)
 - For production this will be set to %REPLACE_PUBLIC_URL% and needs to be injected at start time.
 This happens in the docker container's entrypoint.sh and allows us to configure the sites expected path at run time.